lee-b/csv2json_stockitems_ruby/README.txt

     ./try_it.sh

-Which does the same thing.
+Which does the same thing, but also wraps it in a bit of progress reporting, displays the output for you, etc.

 For detailed documentation of the code, assumptions made, etc., please